This residential garden was designed at the beginning of 2017 and built later that year, to complete the property’s brand new modern extension.

 Crushed decomposed granite Deco gold was used for the pathways and side access from the street, it also leads the way to the quiet area at the rear of the garden right at the back.

-The planting design for this garden was full of silvers, greys and deep greens to achieve a relaxed coastal look with plenty of foliage contrast.
-The large bank of Chrysocephalum apiculatum, on the left in the image above, flowers for most of the year.
+The planting design for this garden was full of silvers, greys and deep greens to achieve a relaxed modern coastal look with plenty of foliage contrast.
+The large bank of Chrysocephalum apiculatum, in the centre of the image below, flowers for most of the year and has been one of the quickest native species become established.

 We made use of another borrowed to the north, in the image above you can see the neighbours trees two doors down.
 In the foreground are Anigozanthos ‘Landscape Lilac’ standing up straight and tall almost to the fence height, along with screening from Leptospermums.